What You Need to Know

-Please note that if you do not make any changes during Open Enrollment, the benefits shown on your Benefit Statement received from People First will remain in effect for all of 2018, unless you make changes allowed by a QSC event.
+Note: If you do not make any changes during Open Enrollment, the benefits shown on your Benefit Statement received from People First will remain in effect for all of 2019, unless you make changes allowed by a QSC event.

 Open Enrollment Information Sessions

-UCF employees may register via myUCF for one of the Open Enrollment Information sessions by following these steps:
+UCF employees may register via myUCF for one of the Open Enrollment Information sessions (no enrollment is required for the Spanish session scheduled for 10/17) by following these steps:

 myUCF > Employee Self Service > Learning and Development > Request Training Enrollment > Search by Course Number > BEN001